Manassas equals history. And here, it all begins with the railroad.

 When the Civil War ended, the settlement at the junction grew into the Town of Manassas, which was chartered in 1873.
 In 1975, it became the City of Manassas, an independent city in the Commonwealth.
 Thankfully, the City has retained its historical character, emerging as a popular destination choice.

-Our Farmers Market was voted as one of the best in the area by Prince William Living magazine!
-With 100+ vendors, shoppers can chose fresh produce, flowers, foods, and a
+Our Farmers Market is a winner!
+It's been voted as one of the best in the area by Prince William Living magazine.
+With 100+ vendors, shoppers can chose fresh produce,